 We’ve all been there – standing in the lightbulb aisle of our local hardware store, utterly overwhelmed by the number of different types of LED lightbulbs available.
 There are so many different sizes, shapes, and functions that it is tempting to give up and buy the first one you see.
 Thankfully, we are here to help with our step-by-step guide on choosing the right LED lightbulb.

-Before reading on, we’d like to remind you that our primary energy conservation program – the Energy Affordability program – offers LED bulbs for free to those who qualify.
+Before reading on, we’d like to remind you that the Save on Energy Energy Affordability program – offers LED bulbs for free to those who qualify.

 Why Buy LED Lightbulbs?